-We are looking to attract outstanding, internationally trained and certified anesthesiologists.
+We are looking to attract outstanding, US- or internationally trained and certified anesthesiologists.

 The Advanced Perioperative Clinical Anesthesiology Fellowship is a post-graduate medical training clinical development program that is unique to our institution and is a non-ACGME accredited fellowship.
 The one-year program will offer advanced training in perioperative anesthesiology, training fellows to excel in clinical care and research throughout the entire perioperative pathway (pre-, intra-, and post-op).
 Fellowship experiences include participation in several multi-disciplinary clinical subspecialties including cardiothoracic, pediatric, critical care, obstetric, regional and neuro anesthesia.
 Fellows will also be trained in diagnostic POCUS and TEE and the anesthetic management of patients on mechanical circulatory support.

 Trainees will be expected to work at the level of a senior anesthesiology resident at the start of the fellowship.
 They will, at the discretion of the program director, migrate to the role of junior attending as they gain proficiency in the operating room in key areas, including management of difficult airways, obstetric anesthesia, and cardiac anesthesia.
 This will account for 80% of the fellow’s effort for the year.